To use a mortgage broker or bank?

 Bank or broker?

-Considerations with a broker
+Pros of a broker

 - Brokers can do some of the research for you.
 A broker identifies individual requirements, assesses credit eligibility and researches options that suit those needs and circumstances from a range of lenders.